Pendant lighting ideas - 10 ways you can easily make a big design statement

 5. Make an entrance

 Let's not forget hallway ideas.
-The first space you and your guests see when they step through the front door, so making an impact with a statement light on arrival will not only brighten your space but add real wow factor, too.
+The first space you and your guests see when they step through the front door, so making an impact with a statement ceiling light on arrival will not only brighten your space but add real wow factor, too.

 'Tiered lighting is a really effective way to add extra dimension and interest to your interior and pendant lights are such an important part of the toolbox to achieve this,' says Jo.
 'We like our pendant lights louche and luxurious but minimalist, and more industrial styles work really well, too.'